uwcartlab/webmapping/Chapter3/readme.md

 1. Debug the [_main\_with\_debug.js_](main_with_debug.js "main_with_debug.js") script included in the _Chapter 3_ repo.
 2. Add comments to _main\_with\_debug.js_ explaining what the script is doing at each step.
-3. Create a GitHub repository called _unit-1_.
-Commit your changes to your _unit-1_ repository and sync with GitHub (you will want to keep your boilerplate site clean for future use).
-In the commit message (Summary), write "Activity 3" so that we can find it easily on your GitHub account.
-Your assignment will be graded based on what is contained in this commit.
-You also must submit  your unit-1 folder as a zip file on Canvas.
+3. Commit your changes to your _unit-1_ repository and sync with GitHub (you will want to keep your boilerplate site clean for future use).

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._